Caribbean waters, dense forests, Mayan temples, wildlife, history and culture – Belize has it all.

 View more climate information & imperial units

-Morning flight to Paro and drive to Thimphu, Bhutan's capital city.
-Afternoon tour including the National Library, a fundamental source for Buddhist scripts.
+Morning flight to Paro.
+Drive to Thimphu.
+Afternoon tour including the Tashichho Dzong.
 Stay 2 nights at the Hotel Kisa (or similar).
 (B, L, D)

-Morning sightseeing in Thimphu, including the National Memorial Chorten.
-Here, the finely executed wall paintings and delicately fashioned statues within the monument provide a deep insight into Buddhist philosophy.
+Morning sightseeing in Thimphu, including the National Memorial Chorten, Simply Bhutan, Buddha Point and the Textile Museum.
 Afternoon at leisure.
 Dinner this evening with a local family.
+(B, L, D)

-Drive across the stunning Dochu La Pass to Punakha.
-Later visit a traditional farmhouse for an authentic village experience.
-Farmhouses in Bhutan are very colourful, decorative and traditionally built with mud and stones.
+Travel to Punakha via the stunning Dochula Pass.
+Visit a traditional farmhouse for an authentic village experience.
 Stay 2 nights at the Meri Puensum (or similar).
 (B, L, D)

-Morning tour of Punakha, including the Punakha dzong, a 17th-century fortress and the largest in the country.
-This afternoon visit the Nalanda Buddhist Institute to meet with the Buddhist monks and to enjoy the fantastic views of the surrounding mountains.
+Morning tour of Punakha, including the Punakha dzong, a 17th-century fortress.
+This afternoon visit the Nalanda Buddhist Institute to meet with the Buddhist monks.
 (B, L, D)

 Drive to Paro and stay 2 nights at the Village Lodge (or similar).
-Afternoon visit to Ta dzong which was originally the watchtower of Paro Dzong and was renovated in 1968 to house the National Museum of Bhutan.
+Afternoon visit to Ta dzong, now the national museum.
 Later, enjoy a cooking class in spicy Bhutanese cuisine.
 (B, L, D)

-Enjoy the spectacular walk to the iconic 300-year-old Tiger’s Nest Monastery, where it is believed Guru Padmasambava landed on the back of a tiger in the 8th century.
+Morning trek to Taktsang (Tiger’s Nest), a monastery perched on a rocky ledge.
 The return walk takes about 5 hours.
-Afternoon visit to Rinpung dzong and later try your hand at Bhutan’s national sport – archery.
+Afternoon visit to Rinpung dzong.
+Later try your hand at Bhutan’s national sport – archery.
 (B, L, D)